THNTS/FSE_final_project/README.md

     2. You can build docker from dockerfile: docker build . or pull it from dockerhub: daniilbi/fse_final_project:wow3

-Dockerfile has already all requirements for the python modules
+Dockerfile has already all requirements for the python modules For running docker with nvidia-cuda and drivers enabled use:

     3. Run docker docker run -ti --runtime=nvidia -e NVIDIA_DRIVER_CAPABILITIES=compute,utility -e NVIDIA_VISIBLE_DEVICES=all <image_name>